cardillan/mindcode/ROADMAP.markdown

 end
 ```

-Compiles code within the code block applying certain compiler options (e.g. goal) to it.
+Compiles code within the code block applying certain compiler options (e.g. `goal`) to it.
 Some compiler options
-(target, optimization) will remain global and won't be available in `#use`.
-The intended purpose is to provide means
+(`target`, `optimization`) will remain global and won't be available in `#use`.
+The intended purpose is to provide
-to compile different parts of code for size or speed.
+means to compile different parts of code for size or speed.

 ### Code generation / optimization